 Mary’s Fish Camp

 This authentic fish camp opened in 1946, a time when such camps were plentiful along Florida’s coasts and getting a cabin, or camping, or just pulling over to drop a line, were commonplace activities.
-At this iconic Mud River fishing hole there’s a reason crowds pack the seawall to fish.
+At this iconic Mud River fishing hole, there’s a reason crowds pack the seawall to fish.
 Fish are plentiful.
-Mullet, snapper, snook and redfish are there for the taking.
-Cabins and RV hook ups are available.
+Mullet, snapper, snook, and also redfish are there for the taking.
+Cabins and RV hookups are also available.
 The camp has been recently updated by a group of local entrepreneurs who are intent on preserving the lure of the camp’s fishing past.

 Florida Farm, Spirits and Culinary Adventures